newfold-labs/wp-module-deactivation/README.md

 - Display a modal/popup when a user attemps to deactivate the brand plugin on plugins.php page.
 - The modal contains two steps.
 The first one, will bring the user's attention to all the features that brand plugin adds to their site.
 And the second step is a survey form asking the user for the reason they're deactivating the plugin.
 - When the survey is submitted, the response is captured for analytics.
-- When the brand plugin is deactivated, the moduel will set the coming soon option in the database.
+- When the brand plugin is deactivated, the module will set the coming soon option in the database.

 ## Critical Paths